jingslaw/ab-crystal-library/README.md

 An offline crystal library, which includes about tens of thousand structure calculated by VASP, is provided.
 You can search the crystal in a friendly GUI page.
 The library will provide basic structure information such like space group, and basic electronic properties such like band gap calculated by VASP.
 When you are intrested to specific crystals, you can download their well-done VASP calculation files: INCAR, POSCAR, KPOINTS.

 In addition, this library provides some practical tools for crystal doping.
 Fristly, there is a useful single-point doping program.
 When you choose a crystal as substrate, this program can find the most likely doping sites and give the structure(POSCAR).
 All of this candicates are found according to their geometric charecteristic.
 The algorithm detail of this program can be found in *Computational Material Science 130(2017)1-9*.
 Secondly, there is a function to expand a unit cell to supercell which is as close as a cubic.
 When a crystal is charged during the calculation in VASP, cubic shap is better for charge correction.
 The algorithm detail can be read in the appendix of *Phys.
 Rev. B 91, 165206*, although the judgement whether a cell is cubic in this reference is not correct.
 As we known, the matrix discribe of a cubic is not always diagonal, the diagonal form depends on specific coordinate system.
-In our program, we use the geometry charecteristic to judge the cell, i.e. the longest body diagonal line/the shortest side lenth=sqrt(3).
+In our program, we use the geometry charecteristic to judge the cell, i.e. in given volume of parallel hexahedron, cubic has the smallest surface area.

 #############################################